cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 </aside>
 The economic advantage of using static HTML is undeniable.
 Since the server's only task was to deliver files without any processing, the overhead costs are minimal.
-This efficiency meant that a site could handle thousands or even millions of visits each month at a very low cost.
+This efficiency meant that a static site could handle thousands or even millions of visits each month at a very low cost.
-Indeed, this blog is actually a bunch of static HTML pages shaped by [Jekyll](https://jekyllrb.com/) and hosted for free using [GitHub Pages](https://pages.github.com/).
+Indeed, this blog is actually a bunch of static HTML pages built using [Jekyll](https://jekyllrb.com/) and hosted for free using [GitHub Pages](https://pages.github.com/).
 Static HTML remains a viable option for many applications today, testament to the enduring utility of simple, effective web technologies developed in the early days of the internet.

 ## Server-Side Rendering